dtudk/pythonsupport-page/docs/install/macos/verify.rst

          :align: center

-If some of the steps cannot be verified, please continue reading the Troubleshooting section.
+If some steps cannot be verified, please continue reading the Troubleshooting section.

 Troubleshooting